 Grafana vs Graphite: The Takeaways

-Although the open source grafana is a better fit for the information explosion decade in which we live, Graphite might be appropriate for some use cases.
+Although the Grafana is a better fit for the information explosion decade in which we live, Graphite might be appropriate for some use cases.
 Below, we’ll compare several aspects of both tools in order to help you choose the right one for your organization.

 Installation and Configuration

-Once the container is running and port 3000 is open, the OSS grafana should be available.
+Once the container is running and port 3000 is open, Grafana should be available.
 Adding plugins is also simple.
 You can do this in Docker build, with the build-arg, this way:

-You can also do this from inside the OSS grafana container, with
+You can also do this from inside the Grafana container, with

 Graphite, on the other hand, is completely self-hosted.
 The Graphite installer, Synthesize, goes through all relevant components and installs them one by one.
 It also installs three extra components: